-Be wary of downloadable software.
-There are many sites that offer games and other software you can download onto your cell phone or tablet.
-This software could include malicious code.
-Avoid downloading files from sites that you do not trust.
-If you are getting the files from a supposedly secure site, look for a website certificate.
+Avoid downloading files from sites you don’t trust.
+Many sites offer games and other software you can download onto your smartphone or tablet.
+You should be wary of downloadable software like this, as it could include malware.
+If you’re getting files from a supposedly secure site, look for its website certificate first.

-8. If you’re phone is stolen, let your service provider know right away.
+8. If your phone gets stolen, alert your service provider right away.

 iPhone is a trademark of Apple Inc., registered in the U.S. and other countries.
 Android is a trademark of Google Inc.